Big Time (Peter Gabriel song): Critical reception

 Cash Box said that the song "features Gabriel in a characteristic lyrical goldmine delivering a passionate, believable vocal".
 Billboard called it a "dynamic, big-room funk-rocker" that recreates the old Memphis sound.
 Music Week called the song "another corker with a fab video to accompany its riveting beat."
 The Los Angeles Times was more critical and labeled the song as the album's "biggest failure", arguing that it was "a satire on ego and ambition that says nothing we haven't heard from lesser observers many times before".

 Music video

 The visual style was very similar to the "Sledgehammer" video, using stop motion claymation by David Daniels and strata-cut animation.
 The larger video was supervised by director Stephen R. Johnson and produced by Prudence Fenton.
 It was shot at Peter Wallach Studios.
 Artist Wayne White served as the art director for the music video.
+The music video won three categories at the 1987 Billboard Video Music Awards, specifically the awards for Best Direction, Best Art Direction, and Best Editing.

+Live performances

+"Big Time" made its live debut on Gabriel's 1986–87 This Way Up Tour.
+When rehearsing "Big Time" for this tour, Katché lobbied against the use of a drum machine pattern to accompany his drumming, but the decision was made to include the drum programming so that the live renditions would bear a closer resemblance to the studio recording.
+Gabriel also performed the song live on his 2012–2014 Back to Front Tour and 2023 I/O The Tour.